by Matt Slick

-There are other areas that would demonstrate the difference between God and ourselves, but these are sufficient for this discussion.
+There are other areas that would demonstrate the difference between God and us, but these are sufficient for this discussion.
 We are ontologically different from God.
 This means that we are different from Him by nature.
 We are also different from God in our practice.
-Where God is holy and cannot sin, we are not holy; and we sin regularly.
-Also, God is perfectly loving; but we are not.
+Where God is holy and cannot sin, we are not holy, and we sin regularly.
+Also, God is perfectly loving, but we are not.

 Our differences, therefore, are both ontological and experiential.
 But it's perhaps the latter issue that is most questioned.
 If we are made in God's image, then why are we so different from Him in so many ways?
 Why do people have such different religious beliefs, such radical different ideas of what is true, different morals, different practices, and different expectations?

 The answer is that God has given us the ability to think for ourselves and act in a manner that is free.
 In addition, since we have all sinned (Romans 3:23) and since sin has its effect upon our bodies and our minds, the result is that we will not be consistent with how we're supposed to live before God and with each other.
 Sin is somewhat like a wrench thrown into the machinery.
 It messes things up.
 It is like adding chaos into harmony.
 It is what makes us so different from God in our practice.
 Sin separates us from God (Isaiah 59:2) and blinds us to the truth of who God is (Romans 1:28).